It began for the oldest reason there is...

 In 1983, Phyllis Diller couldn't contain her curiosity any longer.
 She dressed as a man and snuck into the cloistered Sid Caesar Roast, noting that, “It was the funniest and dirtiest thing I've ever heard in my life.”

 In 1988, Liza Minnelli smashed through the club’s Tiffany ceiling by becoming the first official card-carrying female Friar.
+She was followed by the legendary civil rights lawyer, Gloria Allred, the club's first female non-entertainer member.

 The Club needed a home.